 My interests

-I’m interested in the fundamental mechanisms underlying intelligence, understanding, and thought.
+I’m interested in the fundamental mechanisms underlying intelligence, understanding, and thought, and how we can use our digital approximations of those mechanisms to build a better world.

-Ever since I was a little kid, I've been fascinated by the idea that it might be possible to create machines that can think and learn like people.
-Creating such machines will have a transformative impact on the world, so I'm also interested in how we can reduce the chances of existential risks and mitigate the negative side effects of technology.
+Ever since I was a little kid, I've been fascinated by the possibility of creating machines that can think and learn like people.
+These days it's clear that such machines will have a transformative impact on the world, so I'm also interested in how we can both mitigate the negative side effects of technology and harness it to solve the problems we have today.

-For fun, I enjoy reading (especially short speculative fiction) and playing (and creating) games.
+For fun, I enjoy reading (especially short speculative fiction), playing (and creating) games, and writing about the future.

 Current work